thedoublejay/NgPokedexApp/README.md

 2.)
 Once NodeJS is installed, you have two options:

     a.)
-You can download the zip file via https://github.com/thedoublejay/NgPokedexApp/archive/master.zip and extract it. b.)
-Or you can fork the repository.
+You can download the zip file via https://github.com/thedoublejay/NgPokedexApp/archive/master.zip or by clicking the Clone or download button > Download ZIP.
+Once available, extract it to your machine. b.)
+Or you can fork the repository and clone it to your machine.

 3.)
 Once the project directory is available, locate and click `server.bat` (For Windows) in the root directory to run the server.
 It will open a command prompt that will be used to run the server.